benmolin/benmolin.github.io/README.md

 ## Embedding Screener

 The goal for this project is to make the prescreener embeddable on any website.
-You can embed the site using one line of code:
+You can embed the prescreener using one line of code:

 ```
 <iframe src="https://benmolin.github.io/screener?state=PA" title="SNAP Prescreener"></iframe>